General Contracting contractors in

 Do I need a license for general contracting work in Lansing, MI?

 Yes, Michigan requires a Residential Builder License for any construction project over $600.
-You must pass a state examination and prove 4 years of experience.
-Source: Michigan Department of Licensing and Regulatory Affairs.
+You must pass the PSI exam and maintain continuing education requirements every 3 years according to Michigan Department of Licensing and Regulatory Affairs.

 What insurance do general contractors need in Michigan?

-Michigan general contractors need minimum $300,000 general liability insurance and workers compensation if they have employees.
-Many projects require $1 million liability coverage.
+Michigan requires minimum $1 million general liability insurance and workers compensation if you have employees.
+Many projects require $2 million coverage.
+Verify requirements with Michigan Department of Insurance and Financial Services.

 No contractors listed yet.